xshele01/Digital-electronics-2/Labs/04-interrupts/Preparation.md

 ### Part 1: Preparation tasks

-1. Overflow times for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16 MHz:
+1. Overflow times in seconds for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16 MHz:

 | **Module** | **Number of bits** | **1** | **8** | **32** | **64** | **128** | **256** | **1024** |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |